google/magika/js/README.md

 # Commmand-line tool

-Please use the official CLI (with `pip install magika`) as it's considerably faster than this one.
+Please use the official CLI (with `pip install magika`) as it can perform batch processing and search for files recursivelyw.
 Read more about that in the main [README](../README.md).
 This one is useful to load the TensorflowJS model and see that it works as expected.